electron/electronjs.org-old/data/blog/electron-4-0.md

 * `require('os')`
 * `require('path')`

-As a result, to use these modules in a sandboxed renderer process, you should explicitly require them via the `remote` module:
+Now that the `remote` module can be disabled, we no longer delegate those modules implicitly.
+Instead, to use these modules in a sandboxed renderer process, you should explicitly require them via the `remote` module:

 ```javascript
 // old